Skip to main content

 Atria Books | 9781668024669 | Published January 20, 2026

-Since the tragic death of their manager, the Future Saints have been in a downward spiral and Theo has been dispatched to coax a new album out of them.
-Immediately, Theo is struck by Hannah, the group’s singer, who’s gone off script by replacing their California pop with rock.
-When this new music goes viral, Theo puts his career on the line to give the Saints one last shot.
-But Hannah’s grief has larger consequences for the group and her increasingly destructive antics become a distraction as she and her sister Ginny undermine Theo at every turn.
-Hannah isn’t ready to move on or prepared for the fame she’s been chasing and the weight of her problems jeopardize the band, her growing closeness with Theo, and, worst of all, her relationship with her sister.
+When record executive Theo meets the Future Saints, they’re bombing at a dive bar in their hometown.
+Since the tragic death of their manager, the band has been in a downward spiral.
+Theo has been dispatched to coax a new --- and successful --- album out of them, or else let them go.
+He is immediately struck by Hannah, the group’s impetuous lead singer, who replaces their California pop with gut-wrenching rock.
+When this new music goes viral, striking an unexpected chord with fans, Theo puts his career on the line to give the Saints one last shot at success with a new tour, new record and new start.
+But Hannah’s grief has larger consequences for the group, and her increasingly destructive antics become a distraction as she and her sister, Ginny --- her lifelong partner in crime --- undermine Theo at every turn.

 The Method by Matthew Quirk - Fiction, Suspense, Thriller